 Well the short answer is that it's unlikely for now.
 The UK Government has said that the UK is now on track to enter a transition period after Brexit on 31 January 2020 .
 This will last until the end of December 2020 and means that everything will remain the same and you can continue to travel and enjoy your trips to Europe as normal.

-We’ve put together some information around some of the most frequently asked questions about Brexit and what it means if you’re travelling either to, or from, the EU after 29 March, 2019.
+For additional peace of mind, we’ve also put together some information around some of the most frequently asked questions about holidays after Brexit and what it means if you’re travelling either to, or from, the EU after 31 January, 2020.

 The first thing you need to do is check the date your passport expires.
-The current UK government advice recommends you have a minimum of six months left on your passport on the date of your trip to an EU country after 29 March 2019.
-However recent information around the no-deal option has said that in certain instances you might need up to 15 months remaining.
+The current UK government advice recommends you have a minimum of six months left on your passport on the date of your trip to an EU country after 31 January 2020.
+However, recent information puts this at around two months.
+The key thing to remember is that it should be valid for the duration of your trip.

 We recommend you check the latest government passport advice - there’s an online passport checker tool you can use if you are unsure.
 And they've got specific advice on travelling to all countries in the EU to give you peace of mind when booking.

 If you’re travelling to the EU after Brexit then please bear in mind you should give yourself more time at the airport, port or rail terminal and other border controls for passport checks.
-This is because UK passport holders will no longer be able to use the usual EU/EEA/CH lanes.
-Even if there is no visa requirement, it is entirely possible that there would be extended checks, for example around the duration and purpose of your stay, which will mean queues take longer to clear.
-If you’re travelling soon after the so-called Brexit date - March 29, 2019 there is a likelihood of disruption and some delays at border controls as the systems change over.
+If you’re travelling soon after the official Brexit date - January 31, 2020 - there is a likelihood of disruption and some delays at border controls as the systems change over.